opentable/slate/source/index.md

 date | The local
 party_size | The size of the party that may be booked at the time(s) specified time | An arry of times that have availability for the provided party size.
 All other times are set to false implicitly.
-Given as offsets in minutes from midnight. sequence_id | An increasing number without gaps that is globally unique.
+Given as offsets in minutes from midnight. sequence_id | An increasing number without gaps that is unique.
+These properties are enforced per RID (sequence ids are independent between RIDs).
 Sequence id is used to ensure that updates are applied in the correct order.

 # Booking a Reservation